taufiqqq/GithubStarTracker/README.md

+# Running the code

+1. npm i
+2. npm run dev
+3. Alternatively you can view the deployed project on vercel for demo purposes

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.